 London, home to Buckingham Palace, Big Ben and the beautiful Regents Park, its history has intrigued all throughout time and is one place that should take precedence on on your travel list to visit.
-Why not check our our informative guide to London for some top tips and download our mobile-app to help make your stay in London memorable.
+Why not download our mobile-app to help make your stay in London memorable.
 As a budget traveller you can easily explore the best London has to offer as many London landmarks and attractions are free!
 Here at Hostelworld, we have compiled all the information you need right here with our list of ‘15 things to do in London for free’.

 1. Visit the free museums